learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

     at bootstrap_node.js:508:3
 ```

 The important line here is the `ReferenceError: name is not defined` line.
 That says that our `name` variable doesn't exist in the `other_file.js` file.
 That makes sense.
-In `other_file.js` we never write the line of code to create `name`.
+In `other_file.js` we never wrote the line of code to create `name`.
 We have the line `var name = "Susan"` in `index.js`.
 We need to tell `other_file.js` about the existence of `index.js`!
 Let's do that by replacing the contents of `other_file.js` with the following line of code:

 ```javascript
 var index = require("./index.js")